ryandotsmith/32k.io/r/docs/eng-inspiration.md

 That's it!
 Well, that's not entirely true.
 The biggest influence on my career in software has been the amazing people that I've been privileged to work with.
 I've always tried to be a small fish in a big pond --and thank goodness for that!
 And thank you:  Adam Wiggins, Blake Mizerany, Daniel Farina, Jackson Owens, Keith Rarick, Mark Fine, Mark McGranaghan, Tess Rinearson, Tom Maher and every single engineer at: Heroku, Chain, and Pogo!

-TODO(ryan): write similar note but for engineering management.
+TODO(ryan): write a similar note for leadership

 *March 30th, 2020*